-2.1.Title page
+2.1.
+Title page

-Have a look at the template (see download section on the homepage of the English department).
+Have a look at the template (see appendix of this document).

 2.2.
 Table of Contents

 - Put your table of contents on a separate sheet and number all sections and subsections.
 Page reference has to be given.
 The first page of your "Introduction" receives page number "1". - Make sure that your table of contents mirrors the general structure of your term paper.
 You can either integrate the standard chapter titles into more individual headings (see example below) or use them on their own. - The heading of a chapter starts with a capital initial letter and continues in small letters.